benjaminion/upgrading-ethereum-book/src/book.md

 e(pk,H(m)) = e([sk]g_1,H(m)) = e(g_1,H(m))^{(sk)} = e(g_1,[sk]H(m)) = e(g_1,\sigma)
 $$

-Note that elliptic curves supporting such a pairing function, $e()$, are very rare.
+Note that elliptic curves supporting such a pairing function are very rare.
 Such curves can be constructed, as [BLS12-381 was](https://hackmd.io/@benjaminion/bls12-381#History), but general elliptic curves such as the more commonly used secp256k1 curve do not support pairings and cannot be used for BLS signatures.

 #### Aggregation